Information Theory for Complex Systems Scientists: Information Estimators

+In fMRI data, point-processing has been found to preserve a surprising amount of information, allowing for the reconstruction of higher-order structures such as canonical functional connectivity networks \cite{tagliazucchi_criticality_2012,sporns_dynamic_2021}.
+When considering a point-process analysis, care must be taken to set the threshold correctly: too low and noisy, low-amplitude fluctuations will confuse the data, while if it is too high, so few moments will be retained that no information will be preserved.
+In the absence of an \textit{a priori} reason to select a particular threshold, it would be best to run the analysis using several thresholds, to ensure that the results are reasonably robust to small changes in threshold.
 An interesting method for choosing a threshold was used in \cite{meisel_fading_2013,shriki_neuronal_2013,varley_differential_2020}: the authors compared the z-scored empirical distribution of instantaneous amplitudes to the best-fit Gaussian, and set the threshold as the standard deviation at which the empirical data and the best-fit Guassian began to diverge.
 This ensures that events greater than the threshold are unlikely to have been generated by noise.
 This assumes that the events of interest are being drawn from some heavier-than Gaussian distribution (e.g. a power-law or lognormal) contaminated by Gaussian noise.
 Many processes studied in complex systems science are thought to follow heavy-tailed distributions, so this is often not a bad starting place.

 As with the histogram-based binning, the point-process throws out a considerable amount of data: a binary process is inherently less able to encode information than a process with more states.
 If the assumption that all the important information is in these rare ``events" is wrong, huge amounts of signal are irretrievably lost.
 Furthermore, like histogram binning it assumes that every moment in time is something like an independent draw from an underlying distribution: temporally extended fluctuations are ignored, as only the local maxima are retained.
 While more principled than histogram-based binning, point processes should be treated with similar caution: in fields like neuroscience where point processes are well-explored, it may be a useful technique, but care should be taken to ensure that all assumptions are satisfied.